awsdocs/aws-control-tower-guide/doc_source/aft-remove-account.md

 **Step 4: Delete the Terraform state from the Amazon S3 backend**

-In the AFT management account, delete all relevant folders inside S3 buckets for the account you intend to remove from AFT\.
+In the AFT management account, delete all relevant folders inside Amazon S3 buckets for the account you intend to remove from AFT\.
 In the examples that follow, replace the placeholder number `012345678901` with the AFT management account ID number\.

-If you chose Terraform OSS, you will find 3 folders for each account \(related to customizations pipeline state, global and account customizations state\) in the `aft-backend-012345678901-primary-region` and `aft-backend-012345678901-secondary-region` S3 buckets\.
+If you chose Terraform OSS, you will find 3 folders for each account \(related to customizations pipeline state, global and account customizations state\) in the `aft-backend-012345678901-primary-region` and `aft-backend-012345678901-secondary-region` Amazon S3 buckets\.

 If you chose Terraform Cloud or Terraform Enterprise, you will find a folder for each account \(related to customizations pipeline state\) in the `aft-backend-012345678901-primary-region` and `aft-backend-012345678901-secondary-region` S3 buckets\.